Medial-EarlySign/MR_Wiki/Blog/explainability.md

 * **LIME (Local Interpretable Model-agnostic Explanations):**
     We also evaluated LIME, which approximates Shapley values by fitting a local linear model around the prediction.
 We view this as a more efficient way to sample and estimate contributions.
 However, LIME still faces the same "missing data" hurdle; to function correctly, it also required the underlying synthetic data generation techniques (Masked GAN or Gibbs) described above.

-## Beyond Explanation: Debugging & Validation

-Beyond providing individual patient insights, these tools proved invaluable for **model debugging and bias detection**.
-In several cases, they helped us uncover hidden biases that required retraining or fixing our models.

-To do this, we developed a specific validation plot for our top features.
-We binned the data by feature value and, for each bin, overlaid three metrics:

-1.  **Average Shapley Value** (The explanation)
-2.  **True Outcome Probability** (The reality)
-3.  **Mean Model Score** (The prediction)

-It was particularly fascinating to analyze divergences.
-Specifically, instances where the Model Score and Outcome Probability rose, but the Shapley value for that specific feature remained flat.
-This gap allowed us to distinguish between features the model was actually *using* versus features that were merely *correlated* with the outcome.

-**A Real-World Example: The "BMI Paradox"**
-We saw a striking example of this in our **Flu Complications** model.
-In medical data, **Low BMI** is strongly correlated with children, and children are naturally at higher risk for complications like pneumonia.

-A naive analysis (or a standard correlation study) might suggest that Low BMI is a risk factor.
-However, our Shapley analysis confirmed that the model had successfully disentangled this relationship.
-The plots showed that while risk scores were high for these patients, the attribution went solely to **Young Age**.
-The model correctly identified Age as the driver and did not treat Low BMI as a risk factor, proving it wasn't relying on spurious correlations.

 ## Final Notes